vEnhance/1802/src/minmax.typ

 In 18.01 you usually didn't have to think much about it, because the regions you got were always intervals, and that made things easy.
 But in 18.02, you will need to pay much more attention.

+#warning(title: [Warning: if you are proof-capable, read the grown-up version])[
+  This entire section is going to be a lot of wishy-washy terms that I don't actually give definitions for.
+  If you are a high-school student preparing for a math olympiad, or you are someone who can read proofs, read the version at #url("https://web.evanchen.cc/handouts/LM/LM.pdf") instead.
+  We use open/closed sets and compactness there to do things correctly.
+]

+== [TEXT] Constraint regions

+#digression(title: [Digression: An English lesson on circle vs disk, sphere vs ball])[
+  To be careful about some words that are confused in English, I will use the following conventions:

+  - The word *circle* refers to a one-dimensional object with no inside, like $x^2+y^2=1$.
+    It has no area.
+  - The word *open disk* refers to points strictly inside a circle, like $x^2+y^2 < 1$
+  - The word *closed disk* refers to a circle and all the points inside it, like $x^2+y^2=1$ or $x^2+y^2<1$.
+  - The word *disk* refers to either an open disk or a closed disk.

+  Similarly, a *sphere* refers only to the surface, not the volume, like $x^2+y^2+z^2=1$.
+  Then we have *open ball*, *closed ball*, and *ball* defined in the analogous way.
+]

 In 18.02, all the constraint regions we encounter will be made out of some number (possibly zero) of equalities and inequalities.